johnnysako/planner/README.md

     ]
 }
 ```
-- `"name"`: This is just a lable, name it whatever you want.
+- `"name"`: This is just a label, name it whatever you want.
 Nothing was tested with two accounts having the same name...
 - `"balance"`: Self describing
 - `"annual_additions"`: If the account has funds added (like 401K while working), add that here
 - `"type"`: Options: